Learn how to make an amazing vegetarian Muffaletta Sandwich … it’s just as good as any you’d get in New Orleans!

 There’s a lot of stuff in this veggie muffaletta, so you might be thinking that it’s difficult to make.
 Most of the ingredients in this vegetarian Muffaletta Sandwich are premade though, so it comes together quickly and easily.

-For this vegetarian muffaletta recipe, I wanted to include something hearty to replace the meat that’s usually found in these tasty sandwiches.
-Portabella mushrooms seemed were the perfect choice.
+For this vegetarian muffuletta sandwich recipe, I wanted to include something hearty to replace the meat that’s usually found in these tasty sandwiches.
+Portabella mushrooms were the perfect choice.

 You’ll saute the mushrooms quickly in a hot pan.